See also Schengen Visas for information for international students visiting other European countries.

 In your hand luggage, we advise you carry

-- a print out of your QMUL CAS statement
+- a print out of your Queen Mary CAS statement

-- ideally, any other evidence you will be using in your new Tier 4 application for studies at QMUL, for example evidence of your money and any qualifications listed in the CAS
+- other evidence for your Student application for studies at Queen Mary, for example evidence of your money and any qualifications listed in the CAS